bcgov/BC-Policy-Framework-For-GitHub/github/README.md

 *Who should use this org*: **all** product teams working in the Private Cloud Openshift Platform

+*Who can create repos in this org*: any user who is a member of the `bcgov` org.
+Any existing member can invite other users to the org using [this online service](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

 ### `bcgov-c` org
 *Public/private*: **private**